 - Anxiety and irritability

-In an effort to calm these symptoms, many will give in and use again, only to be faced with them very soon again.
-This obviously only furthers the addiction at hand and ends with e same results only pushed out a few hours.
-Receiving professional help is most likely the best route for success in recovering from an addiction and making it through the rigors of withdrawal.
+In an effort to calm these symptoms, many relapse and begin using the narcotic.
+However, these symptoms begin again after the last dose wears off.
+This obviously only furthers the addiction and ends with the same results.
+Receiving professional help is the best route for recovery success from an addiction, so you can make it through the rigors of withdrawal.

-Addiction treatment will help you detox either with or without pharmacological help and can even be an outpatient process.
-In many of these case, a physician will offer the use of sedatives to help aid in the detox process.
-The prescriptions will help ease the symptoms and how intensely they are felt.
-Following the doctor’s orders and instructions strictly is another challenge, but a very necessary caution when striving for recovery.
+Addiction treatment helps you detox either with or without pharmacological intervention and can even be accomplished on an outpatient basis.
+In many of these cases, a physician prescribes FDA cleared medications to further the detox process, lowering the level of discomfort and reducing the potential for more severe adverse effects.
+Following the doctor’s orders and instructions strictly is another challenge, but necessary when striving for sustainable recovery.

 the Take-Away